-Field Description Suppress records with Specifies whether rows with all zero values are inserted into the sheet. zero values After the data query, but before inserting data into the sheet, Axiom Software checks the data to determine if any records contain all zero values.
+Field Description Suppress records with zero values Specifies whether rows with all zero values are inserted into the sheet.
+After the data query, but before inserting data into the sheet, Axiom Software checks the data to determine if any records contain all zero values.
 If this setting is enabled, zero value records are not inserted into the sheet.
-Non-key columns that meet both of the following criteria are evaluated to determine whether a row should be suppressed: The column data type is Integer (all types) or Numeric.
+Non-key columns that meet both of the following criteria are evaluated to determine whether a row should be hidden: The column data type is Integer (all types) or Numeric.
 The column is from the primary table or an additional data table.
 If the primary table is a data table, Integer and Numeric columns on lookup reference tables are ignored-meaning these columns may have values, but the row is still suppressed if all applicable data table columns have zero values.
 There is one exception: reference table columns are considered if the column classification is Values and the numeric type is Currency.
 Max row warning threshold Specifies the maximum number of records that can be returned by an Axiom query without triggering a warning.
 You can leave this blank to use the system configuration setting, or you can enter a number to set the threshold for this particular query.
 This setting is intended to prevent users from accidentally bringing in an extremely large number of records, potentially resulting in excessive processing times or system errors.
 If the number of records in the query exceeds this setting, the user is warned of this and asked if they want to continue.
 NOTES: The only user options are to cancel the query or continue with the full number of records.
 This setting defines the threshold for the warning, it does not limit the query to the specified number of records.
 The warning only applies when users manually refresh Axiom queries.
 If the query is processed by Scheduler, the processing will fail if the query exceeds the threshold.
 For more information on defining system configuration settings, see the System Administration Guide .

 Field Description Limit query to top "n" results If desired, you can limit the query results to the top N records for the query-such as top 5, top 10, or top 50.
 Enter the number of records that you want returned.
 When using this setting, the database sort order of the query is very important as that will determine which records are returned.
 For more information, see Return the top N records for an Axiom query.
 Process Definition ID Specifies the process definition ID to use when querying plan file process columns.
 You can use the GetProcessInfo function to return the ID for a process definition, or you can hover over the definition in Axiom Explorer or the Explorer task pane to read the ID on the tooltip.
 When the primary table of an Axiom query is the plan code table of a file group, you can optionally include process columns in the query to return process information for each plan code.
-For more information, see the File Group Administration Guide.
+For more information, see the File Group Administration Guide .
+Batch Number Assigns the query to a batch for parallel processing.
+If a batch number is specified, then all queries in the sheet with the same batch number will be processed in parallel instead of sequentially, before any non-batched queries are processed.
+For more information, see Batch processing for Axiom queries.
+If the batch number is blank, then the query does not belong to a batch and will be processed normally.
+For more information, see Processing order of Axiom queries.